 This type of marketing is mostly used to trigger a negative response such as fear, anxiety, or shock.
-It is sometimes followed up with a product, tool, or advice to transform the negative response into a positive result.
+It is usually followed up with a product, tool, or piece of advice to transform the negative response into a positive result.

 – Concern Clicks

 “The 5 Household Items That Are Killing You”

 – Not Good Enough?
 Here’s How To Fix It

 “The Workout That’ll Transform You From Fat to Fabulous”